mcclatchy-southeast/census2020/data/readme.md

 ## 2010 race and ethnicity, weighted/aggregated to 2020 tracts
 [View](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_tracts_2010_rc_eth_weighted.csv) | [Download](https://raw.githubusercontent.com/mcclatchy-southeast/census2020/main/data/nc_tracts_2010_rc_eth_weighted.csv)
 Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file and aggregated up to 2020 tracts. *NOTE: Some tracts include fractional values in population totals due to the weights applied at the block level.
-For more details on the methodology, see the file on 2010 race and ethnicity, weighted to 2020 blocks.*
+For more details on the methodology, see [the section in the file on 2010 race and ethnicity, weighted to 2020 blocks](https://github.com/mcclatchy-southeast/census2020/tree/main/data#methodology).*

 ## 2010 race and ethnicity, by county
 [View](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_county_2010_rc_eth.csv) | [Download](https://raw.githubusercontent.com/mcclatchy-southeast/census2020/main/data/nc_county_2010_rc_eth.csv)